I really find that this one speaks for itself.

 Is there a universal definition for success or is it different in every country?

-This one goes out to Aziz Ansari, who may not be a predator, but Jesus fuck, dude - seriously?
-Is it possible a self-avowed feminist is really so dense that he can't read a whole slew of social cues including the actual words "I don't want to have sex," or are men so indoctrinated with the idea that women exist solely for your sexual pleasure that you honestly think what you were attempting was some form of seduction?
+This one goes out to that certain actor/writer, who may not be a predator, but Jesus, dude - seriously?
+Is it possible a self-avowed feminist is really so dense that he can't read a whole slew of social cues including the actual words "I don't want to be pressured into something," or are men so indoctrinated with the idea that women exist solely for your sexual pleasure that you honestly think what you were attempting was some form of seduction?